Neighborhoods History In the news Bisbee in films Maps Bisbee Creators Photo Gallery Video Gallery #beBisbee

 B Active Bisbee and Old Bisbee Ghost Tour have joined forces to bring you this new adventure.

-This tour will take you on a spooky journey through the streets of Bisbee, Arizona, as you learn about the town's haunted history and infamous ghost stories.
-Hop in the Ghost Cart as our Ghost Host takes you to various haunted locations around town.
-Along the way, you'll hear chilling tales of Bisbee's past and the spirits that still haunt its streets.
-Some of the highlights of the tour include a stop at the Copper Queen Hotel, the infamous Oliver House, and the beautifully haunted Bisbee Inn.
-The tour isn't all about ghosts and ghouls.
-You'll also learn about Bisbee's mining history and the legends of the Old West that still linger in the town today.
-The Bisbee After Dark Tour is the perfect activity for those looking for a unique and spine-tingling way to explore this historic town without the walking and steps.
-So grab your friends and family and get ready to discover the secrets and stories lurking in the shadows of Bisbee.
+Bisbee After Dark: A Ghostly Tour on Wheels will take you on a spooky journey through the streets of Bisbee, as you learn about the town's haunted history and infamous ghost stories.
+Hop in the Ghost Cart as your Ghost Host takes you to various haunted locations around town.
+Along the way, you'll hear chilling tales of Bisbee's past and the spirits that still haunt its streets, highlights include a stop at the Copper Queen Hotel, the notorious Oliver House, and the beautifully haunted Bisbee Inn.

 - Last approximately 45 minutes